jmcrego/whisper-train/README.md

 ### whisper-train.py

-To fine-tune the original `whisper-small` model, using train/valid datasets indicated by the following map files and saving the adapted model into my-whisper-small, use:
+To fine-tune the original `whisper-small` model, using train/valid datasets and saving the adapted model into my-whisper-small, use:

 ```
 $> python ./whisper-train.py openai/whisper-small \